 Tell your doctor if you are taking or plan to take any medications, including over-the-counter drugs, for both allergic and nonallergic conditions.
 Your allergy shots may affect the use of other medications.

 Continue Other Measures

-Allergy shots can greatly reduce allergy symptoms, but are not a guaranteed cure.
+Allergy shots can greatly reduce allergy symptoms once they begin to work, but may not cure your allergies.
 Therefore, you should continue to avoid known allergens and use your medications while receiving shots.

 Allergy shots are given year-round.
 For the first 3-6 months, you will get 1-2 shots per week (called the build-up phase).
 Then, a maintenance dose is injected every few weeks to once a month.
 You will receive these monthly shots for 3-5 years.
 After this time, you may be able to stop shots completely.